 You’re doing all this for a better user experience.
 That folks is SEO.

 A part of formatting the content also involves some technical SEO aspects.

 I’m talking about the content writing that is specific to your business website.
 That means getting dirty with the way parts of your site is structured and how well optimised it is for content visibility.

 It follows that a website is already targeting certain keywords.
 If yours isn’t, I don’t know how to deal with you.
 There are different sorts of keywords and I can’t be arsed to list them all but here are a few.

 Also called competitive keywords.
 Think about your industry terms.
 Those words and short phrases talk about what it is you do.

 For example, ‘web designer’, ‘branding photographer’ or ‘stamp licker’.
 These will yield lots of organic traffic BUT they’re called competitive for a reason and that reason is every lady and her pussycat in your industry is targeting them too.
 The chances of you being found on the first page of Google for ‘branding photographer’ is pretty slim.
-My advice is to think about things regionally.
 If you service a certain area, focus on adding locations to your broad terms.
-If you google ‘SEO content writer Oxford’ you’ll see me on the first page.
+For example, if you google ‘SEO content writer Oxford’ you’ll see me on the first page.

 Long-tail keywords (LTKs)

 This is where knowing your market comes into play so for all those with niche aversion this might hurt a bit.